FGasper/zmodemjs/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Parts of the CRC-16 logic are adapted from crc-js by Johannes Rudolph.